ThePubDoc/PyQt5-Downloader/README.md

 # PyQt5-Downloader
-A simple downloader made using PyQt5
+A simple downloader made using PyQt5.
+Run Application.py to start the downloader.